gatsbyjs/gatsby/packages/gatsby-source-contentful/README.md

   }
 }
 ```
+The above example assumes that you have `Product` and `Category` Content Models in your Contentful space,  and that `Product` has a `categories` field that references `Category` entries.

 ### Reverse references

 When using reference fields, be aware that this source plugin will automatically create the reverse reference.
 You do not need to create references on both content types.
-Name of reverse reference will contain field and type names.
+The name of the reverse reference will contain field and type names.

-For example, if you have `Product` and `Category` Content Models in Contentful space and `Product` has `categories` field that reference `Category` entries, you can get list of all products in given category by quering:
+See below for a reverse references example where you query for all products in a given category:

 ```graphql
 {